 If a person has a cancerous mole, then medical insurance will typically cover the cost of removal.
 However, insurance may not include the removal of benign moles, which is why some people may consider home remedies.
 Others may try home remedies because they do not want to see a doctor about a normal mole.

-Although some people believe that home remedies can work, no formal studies have been carried out on their safety, effectiveness, or potential side effects.
 It is essential that anyone who is considering removing a mole using home remedies talks to a dermatologist (skin doctor) beforehand.

 Below are 14 home remedies for removing moles.
 It is important to remember that none of these remedies has been proven to be effective.
 Some may even be dangerous.